invidian/secure-and-reproducible-arch-linux/README.md

 The secret for `tpm2-totp` will be sealed against TPM PCR bank 7, which stores hash of the current state of Secure Boot configuration.
 If you replace any of Secure Boot keys like KEK or PK, the value will change, so you won't be able to generate valid TOTP code anymore.
 This means, if attacker replaces your Secure Boot keys with yours, you will notice that, as boot process won't be able to calculate valid TOTP code anymore.

 #

-### Why Secure Boot keys do not require periodic rotation

-Even though Secure Boot use X.509 certificates, it's doing so to be able to identify certificates using UUID and to attach additional metadata to the certificates using e.g. `CommonName` field.

-Validity time fields are not used by Secure Boot implementations.

-In addition to that:

-- Both PK and KEK private keys are kept offline, so they compromise risk is greatly limited.
-- When encrypting data is transported over insecure medium (e.g. Internet, WiFi), it is recommended to periodically rotate the encryption keys, so if attacker listening and recording the transmission manages to break the encryption key, they will only be able to access part of the transported data.
-- Signature private key is stored on Hardware Security Module, which eliminates the risk of private key being stolen.

-### Why does Secure Boot keys do not require respecting expiry time

-BIOS clock might be tampered (changed or reset), which would make Secure Boot to always fail, or BIOS clock can be corrected to always allow of use old Secure Boot keys.
-So to summarize, as clock cannot be trusted, it does not provide any real security, so it is ignored.

 ### Technology used by this guide